wwan13/wwan13/README.md

 - 📚  studying at SCH univ

-- 🦁  join in LikeLion 8th at SCH
+- 🦁  join in LikeLion 8th

 - 🙏  one day, one commit